All Is Well

 Running a restaurant that shifts character between day and night is harder than it reads on a menu.
 The daytime crowd and the evening crowd often want different things from the same room: the former wants efficiency and familiarity, the latter wants to linger.
 The nostalgic Americana evening fare at All Is Well represents a choice to extend the comfort-food register into dinner rather than pivoting toward something more formal, which aligns the two services conceptually even as the pacing differs.

 Compare this to the proposition at somewhere like Lazy Bear in San Francisco, where the communal-dinner format operates as a single high-concept event, or Single Thread Farm in Healdsburg, where farm-to-table sourcing anchors a multi-course tasting experience at the opposite end of the price range.
-All Is Well is not competing in that tier, nor should it be evaluated against it.
-The relevant peer set is the growing cohort of Denver all-day venues that have absorbed the sourcing rigor of fine dining and applied it at street level.
+The relevant comparable set is the growing cohort of Denver all-day venues that have absorbed the sourcing rigor of fine dining and applied it at street level.

 Denver's Broader Restaurant Moment